I love kefir!

 - is a natural antibiotic

-- does not feed yeast
+- does not feed yeast, such as candida

 - coats the lining of the digestive tract, creating a nest for beneficial bacteria to colonize

 I bought my kefir grains from Cultures for Health.
 Although my first batch of kefir over-cultured into curds and whey, I soon got the hang of it!